TobleMiner/lmic-esp-idf/README.md

 Arduino-LMIC library
 ====================
-This repository contains the IBM LMIC (LoraMAC-in-C) library, slightly modified to run in the Arduino environment, allowing using the SX1272, SX1276 tranceivers and compatible modules (such as some HopeRF RFM9x modules).
+This repository contains the IBM LMIC (LoraMAC-in-C) library, slightly modified to run in the ESP-IDF environment, allowing using the SX1272, SX1276 tranceivers and compatible modules (such as some HopeRF RFM9x modules).

-This library mostly exposes the functions defined by LMIC, it makes no attempt to wrap them in a higher level API that is more in the Arduino style.
-To find out how to use the library itself, see the examples, or see the PDF file in the doc subdirectory.
+This port is based on the Arduino port of IBM LMIC by Matthijs Kooijman (https://github.com/matthijskooijman/arduino-lmic) and exposes the same API.

-This library requires Arduino IDE version 1.6.6 or above, since it requires C99 mode to be enabled by default.
+This library requires ESP-IDF version 3.1 or above.

 Installing
 ----------
 To install this library:

- - install it using the Arduino Library manager ("Sketch" -> "Include Library" -> "Manage Libraries..."), or
- - download a zipfile from github using the "Download ZIP" button and install it using the IDE ("Sketch" -> "Include Library" -> "Add .ZIP Library..."
- - clone this git repository into your sketchbook/libraries folder.
+ - clone this repo into the `components` directory of your project

-For more info, see https://www.arduino.cc/en/Guide/Libraries
+ - download this repo as a zip file and unpack it into the `components` directory of your project

 Features
 --------